 Kindergarten students are introduced to a variety of reading strategies that they can use to help them become better readers.
 Throughout the year, we focus on the following strategies:

 Comprehension strategies focus on character and setting.
 We encourage students to Check For Understanding, while reading and/or listening to stories, by asking who is in the story, where does the story take place and what is happening in the story.

 Accuracy strategies focuses on Eagle Eye (using the pictures to help figure out the words) and Lips the Fish (getting our lips ready to sound out a word), Tappy Turtle (tapping out unfamiliar words) and Stretchy Snake (stretching out the words in order to read them).

 Fluency strategies focus on knowing letters, sounds and sight words (as introduced) and being able to fluently read them.

 Expand Vocabulary focuses on learning new and interesting vocabulary words.
 At SGES, we have a Word of the Week which is announced every morning, used in a sentence and then discussed throughout the day in classrooms.
 The Word of the Week this week is: COMFORTING

 We will send more information throughout the year as we introduce new strategies and help the students practice these strategies.
 Thank you for your support at home.

 Students in Kindergarten have been practicing some components of our Daily 5 reading program.
-We have introduced the following components over the next few weeks:
+We will introduce the following components over the next few weeks:

 Read To Self